We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best OTC patch: Salonpas Capsicum Patch

 Chili peppers are famous for a lot of things, including their spicy kick.
-This spice sensation is caused by capsaicin.
+This spice sensation is caused by a chemical compound called capsaicin.

 While known for causing a three-alarm fire in your mouth, capsaicin extract can also provide pain relief when applied to the skin.
 That’s because capsaicin has analgesic properties that help relieve pain.

 Capsaicin is available over the counter (OTC) and in prescription form.
-Here are seven of the best capsaicin products and answers to your most burning questions about this natural wonder.
+Here are the best capsaicin products and answers to your most burning questions about this natural wonder.

 Prescription capsaicin patches work like other topicals but contain a higher concentration of capsaicin.
 According to a

 Ready to try a capsaicin product but not sure where to start?
-Here are seven of the best capsaicin products you can buy online, in the store, or with a prescription.
+Here are some of the best capsaicin products you can buy online, in the store, or with a prescription.